-Fix shelves above door lintels to take advantage of unused space and add extra rails to a fitted wardrobe to keep your clothes organised.
+Fix shelves above door lintels to take advantage of unused space.
+Also, add extra rails to fitted wardrobes to keep your clothes organised.

 A word of warning: if you try any of these Pinterest hacks yourself, the results may be different to what you expect.

 If you live in an older house, you may have the original floorboards buried beneath your carpet.

 If so, remove the carpet, then sand and polish the floorboards for a quick touch of class and elegance.

 Throw down a rug or two to keep heat in, especially along entryways - just because your home looks classy doesn't mean you have to have cold feet.